-Climate Change
+Climate Change Risk

-We take climate change and the risks associated with climate change seriously.
-We are committed to aligning our investment strategy with science and have begun to monitor our portfolio for climate risk factors.
+We take climate change and the risks associated with climate change seriously, including both physical and transitional risks.
+We utilize software to help us identify and measure the potential climate risk exposure for our properties.
+The software analysis summarizes the climate change-related risks, groups them by onset potential and identifies opportunities for risk mitigation.
+We prioritize energy efficiency and sustainability when evaluating investment opportunities and have begun to monitor our portfolio for climate risk factors.
 We utilize utility and energy audits that are performed by third-party engineering consultants during the due diligence phase of our acquisitions.
 The energy consumption data that we collect is used to assess our facilities' carbon emission levels.
 Capturing and tracking this information may help inform future mitigation and remediation efforts when possible.
-To that end, we are exploring ways to mitigate climate risk, should it be present, in our acquisition strategy, as well as ways to contribute to the reduction of climate impact through proactive asset management that looks for ways to incorporate renewable energy resources and energy utilization reduction.
+To that end, we continue to explore ways to mitigate climate risk, should it be present, in our acquisition strategy, as well as ways to contribute to the reduction of climate impact through proactive asset management that looks for ways to incorporate renewable energy resources and energy utilization reduction.

 We stand with our communities, tenants, and stockholders in supporting meaningful solutions that address this global challenge and contribute to the sustainability of our business objectives.